DARK WEB: John Titor, The Internet's Time Traveler

 The problem is that it takes a ton of force to do this, like the kind of pressure you might be under if, say, a black hole was crushing you to death.

+So nobody nobody has ever been able to test this theory.
 At least not as of 2025, where and when we are.

 Even more convincing though, John's files include blueprints detailing exactly what parts go into a time machine and how they're all put together.

+He also uploads photographs of the device that he used to travel back to 2000.
 And I'm not talking like a sketch or a chart or a graphic, but multiple honest to God photos.

-They're taken from different angles and they show a device that looks like it's about the size of a toolbox.
+They're taken from different different angles and they show a device that looks like it's about the size of a toolbox.

 It's crammed full of cables and like knobs and buttons, switches, like little monitors, and it does match the diagrams perfectly.